gravitational/teleport/rfd/xxxx-command.md

 Implement Teleport Command, a non-interactive local host management agent, in our infrastructure.
-The implementation of Teleport Command will provide a safer interface for localhost debugging and management, reducing the reliance on interactive shells for emergency debugging and recovery.
+The implementation of Teleport Command will provide a safer interface for debugging and management, reducing the reliance on interactive shells for emergency debugging and recovery.

 ## Why

-Our infrastructure often requires emergency debugging and management, traditionally done through an interactive shell.
+Any infrastructure often requires emergency debugging and management, traditionally done through an interactive shell.
 This approach, while effective, presents potential security risks as interactive shells can be prone to exploitation.
 Implementing Teleport Command allows for stronger